 3. Decrease HTTP Requests

 Loading a web page creates several requests.
 Every server contains many coinciding recommendations, each with a different response.
-Usually, a web page with many elements like images, scripts and stylesheets creates more HTTP requests, which ultimately takes longer to load.
+Usually, a web page with many elements like images, scripts and stylesheets creates more HTTP requests, which ultimately take longer to load.

-Like testing the site speed is a prerequisite for decreasing the loading page time, tracking the number of server requests is essential for minimising it.
+Like testing the site speed, which is a prerequisite for decreasing the loading page time, tracking the number of server requests is essential for minimising it.
 However, these numbers may fluctuate if you are using third-party services.
 It would be best to opt for monitoring tools like Sematext Synthetics for an accurate measurement.

 Another simple method for Google Chrome users is using the Developer Tools present in the browser itself.
 Right-click on the desired page and select “Inspect”.
 Then, choose the “Network” tab; a window will show the name, size, and time each file takes to load.
 The total number of HTTP requests will be mentioned in the bottom left corner.